 Department of Textile Industries Collection

-ULITA holds a small paper and photographic archive of the Department of Textile Industries, ranging from the 1880s until the 1970s, including volumes of group and interior photographs.
+This collection is now part of the University Archive.
+It consists of a manuscript and photographic archive of the Department of Textile Industries, ranging from the 1880s until the 1970s (post 1970 records may be found in the University Archive collection), including volumes of group and interior photographs.
 Some items may relate to the Department of Colour Chemistry and Dyeing.

-The collection held at ULITA consists of approximately 260 items or groups of items.
-At present approximately 10% has been catalogued.
+The collection consists of over 200 items or groups of items.

-Related to this collection: plans are also underway to list, and ultimately catalogue, a large collection of early glass photographic plates produced for teaching in the Department, originated by the Professors Beaumont and Barker.
-Facsimilie copies of the three slide indexes have been produced, which include descriptions and photographic prints of the plates.
+Related to this collection, there is a large listed but uncatalogued collection of early glass photographic plates produced for teaching in the Department, originated by the Professors Beaumont and Barker.
+Facsimile copies of the three slide indexes have been produced, which include descriptions and photographic prints of the plates.